 What other programs can my kids attend?

-Kids 7 and up are welcome in seminars and lectures.
+Kids 7 and up are welcome in seminars, lectures and workshops.

 For safety reasons, kids under 12 can't attend the technical field classes involving moving vehicles.

 On the Land Rover driving course: all drivers must be 18 and older.
 Age 16 and up is allowed with valid driver's license and if accompanied by a parent.
 Children in vehicles must be old enough (toddlers and up) to be strapped safely into the vehicle without car seats.
 No infants please.

 We provide access to day care service with our Overland Experience packages.
 Day care is available for children who are potty-trained.
 Although we hire accredited professionals, with references and background checks, we are not set up to have people park kids all day long, since the activities are fairly limited.
 We recommend a few hours at a time.
 Parents can check kids in and out as they like, but they will be required to show ID and sign in and out.

 - Friday and Saturday 7:45 am to 5 pm (lunch not included).